Direction-sweep Markov chains: Equilibrium Properties

 \section{Equilibrium Properties}

-For small $\CHDIR > 0$, the trajectory of $\RDA_{\TS}$, the rolled-out dipole angle (not wrapped back into a $2 \pi$ interval), shows alternating positive and negative rotations.
+For small $\CHDIR > 0$, direction-sweep MCMC simulations of the single two-dimensional dipole yield trajectories of $\RDA_{\TS}$, the rolled-out dipole angle (not wrapped back into a $2 \pi$ interval), with alternating positive and negative rotations.
 The positive rotations fluctuate around their average of $\CHDIR$ per time step, so that the trajectory of $(\RDA_{\TS} - \RDA_0) \CHDIR$ \emph{vs} $(\RDIR_{\TS} - \RDIR_0) \CHDIR$ has an average unit slope ($\RDIR_{\TS}$ is the rolled-out direction: $\RDIR_{\TS} - \RDIR_0 = t\CHDIR$).
-The negative rotations exhibit, in contrast, intermittent sharp decreasing steps and constant plateaus (see \fig{fig:ThetaLambdaTrajectory}).
+The negative rotations exhibit, in contrast, intermittent sharp decreasing steps and constant plateaus (see \fref{fig:ThetaLambdaTrajectory}).